brunnerjanos/amplifer-model/realistic amplifier model/4_complete morphology/README.txt

 Oláh, Tarcsay & Brunner 2021 at KOKI
 ------------------------------------------------------------
 CONCEPT:
-This model contains the realistic CC amplifier together with the realistic pipette representation and a biphysically realistic reconstructed of a somatically labelled, well preserved mossy fiber.
+This model contains the realistic CC amplifier together with the realistic pipette representation and a biphysically realistic reconstruction of a somatically labelled, well preserved mossy fiber.
 We used this model arrangement to explore the relative contribution of observer and filtering effects to the overall measurement error.
-For this, we ran simulated experiments with the same instrumental parameters but from different axonal segments.
+We ran simulated experiments with the same instrumental parameters but from different axonal segments.
 This model will show measured/local/native AP waveforms "recorded" from biophysically diverse axonal compartments.